-The Great Lakes Shipwreck Museum opens Wednesday, May 1, for the 2014 season!
+The Great Lakes Shipwreck Museum opened on May 1, for the 2015 season!

 The Great Lakes Shipwreck Museum has become one of Michigan's most popular destinations in the cultural tourism industry, attracting over 60,000 visitors each season.
 The museum is open every day May 1 to October 31, from 10 am to 6 pm.
 Museum patrons learn about the perils of maritime transport on the Great Lakes at the Whitefish Point Light Station, an Historic Site on the National Register of Historic Places.
 See the Whitefish Point Light Tower, in continuous operation for 149 years, the oldest operating lighthouse on Lake Superior.

 Admission prices for 2015 are: